 Towards morning, when it was just getting light again outside, he felt something tickling his nose.

-And then he heard a sweet little voice whispering “Jester, oh Jester, Please wake up”.
+“Is that a mouse?”
+He thought, and then he heard a sweet little voice whispering, “Jester, oh Jester, Please wake up.”

-“A mouse that talks?” thought Bertie.
+“A mouse that talks?”
+Thought Bertie.
 But then he realised that the voice was coming from up above.
 He rubbed his eyes, and saw that it wasn’t a mouse that was tickling his nose, but a silk rope dangling from the hatch door.

-Beatrice led Bertie out of the castle and onto the dewy grass of the King’s daffodil garden.
+Beatrice led Bertie out of the castle and onto the dewy grass of the king’s daffodil garden.

-Bertie looked gratefully at the lovely Princess Beatrice and said, “Now I know that the you are the bravest and cleverest princess in the entire world, as well as the loveliest”.
+Bertie looked gratefully at the lovely Princess Beatrice and said, “Now I know that the you are the bravest and cleverest princess in the entire world, as well as the loveliest.”